ARMmbed/mbed-os-5-docs/docs/api/security/security.md

 When Mbed OS is running on a PSA Security Model compliant target, the Mbed implementation of PSA helps to protect cryptographic assets, credentials and critical code sections by providing an isolation between a Secure Processing Environment (SPE) and a Non-Secure Processing Environment (NSPE).
 The Secure Partition Manager (SPM), which uses the target's hardware features, manages the isolation.
 The SPM provides standardized Inter-Process Communication (IPC) APIs that you can use regardless of system architecture (v8M, TEE on Cortex-A) or inside another chip.

-The Mbed implementation of PSA bridges the differences between PSA platforms and non-PSA platforms for application developers, allowing them to use the same standard PSA APIs on both platform types.
+The Mbed implementation of PSA bridges the differences between PSA boards and non-PSA boards for application developers, allowing them to use the same standard PSA APIs on both board types.

-The Mbed implementation of PSA allows you to choose the platform type at later phase according to the final application threat model.
+The Mbed implementation of PSA allows you to choose the board type at later phase according to the final application threat model.

 <span class="images">![diagram](../../images/PSA-standardized-Interfaces-diagram.png)<span>PSA diagram</span></span>